koinos/koinos-contract-standards/kcs-2.md

 ### royalties

-This method returns the amount of royalites (if any).
+This method returns the amount of royalties (if any).

 ### set_royalties